Search

 The main components of paraffin are straight-chain alkanes (about 80% - 95%), a small amount of alkanes with individual branches and monocyclic alkanes with long side chains (the total content of the two is less than 20%).
 Paraffin is a kind of flake or needle-like crystal which is produced by refining, dewaxing, freezing, pressing and dewaxing the lubricating oil from crude oil.
 According to the different refining degree, it can be divided into three kinds: fully refined paraffin, semi-refined paraffin and crude paraffin.

 Paraffin is a mixture of hydrocarbons, so it does not have as strict a melting point as a pure compound.
+Thus, what is the melting point of paraffin?
 The so-called melting point of paraffin refers to the temperature of the first stagnation period on the cooling curve when the paraffin sample is cooled under the specified conditions.
 All kinds of wax products are required to have good temperature resistance, that is, they will not melt or soften at a specific temperature.
 According to the difference of using conditions, using regions and seasons and using environment, commercial paraffin wax is required to have a series of different melting points.

 According to paraffin wax melting point temperature, it is generally divided into different varieties every 2 ℃.
 The main factor affecting the paraffin water measuring point temperature is the weight of the selected raw material fraction, and the paraffin water measuring point temperature separated from the heavier fraction is higher.
 Also, the oil content has a great influence on the melting point of paraffin.
 The more oil content in paraffin, the lower the paraffin wax melting point temperature.